Join our mailing list!

-Half-Colombian Eddie Aguado has never really felt Colombian.
-Especially after Papa died.
-And since Mama keeps her memories of Papa locked up where Eddie can’t get to them, he only has Papa’s third-place fishing tournament medal to remember him by.
+Half-Colombian Eddie Aguado has never really felt Colombian, especially after Papa died.
+Since Mama keeps her memories of Papa locked up where Eddie can’t get to them, he only has Papa’s third-place fishing tournament medal to remember him by.
 He’ll have to figure out how to be more Colombian on his own.

 As if by magic, the perfect opportunity arises.
 Eddie—who’s never left Minnesota—is invited to spend the summer in Colombia with his older half-brother.
 But as his adventure unfolds, he feels more and more like a fish out of water.